artemkr11/Cybersecurity-Portfolio/README.md

 ## 📜 Professional Summary

 I am a **Cybersecurity & IT major** at the **University of Cincinnati** (Class of 2026) with a passion for securing digital infrastructure, analyzing threats, and creating practical security solutions.
-Through internships, academic projects, and independent learning, I have gained experience in:
+Through internships, academic projects, and industry programs, I have gained experience in:

 - **Defensive Security** – log analysis, SIEM monitoring, incident response
 - **Offensive Security** – vulnerability scanning, penetration testing, CTF problem solving